 - Proactivity: compared to phone or email support, live chat gives you an opportunity to engage your website visitors with features like welcoming messages, offering discount codes or reaching out to clients who abandoned their carts.
 And this really works!

-- Hard to empathise: it has already been covered – text based communication lacks on empathy, compared to phone conversation.
+- Hard to empathise: it has already been covered – text based communication lacks on empathy, compared to a phone conversation.

 - Scripting: with live chat having a lot of automation and chatbot options, you can easily fall into the trap of sending scripted and generic responses.
 And it can be a little disappointing to your customers.